A guide to endometriosis

 If there is significant scarring from endometriosis (called adhesions) this can affect the organs inside your pelvis, such as the bladder or bowel by causing pain and discomfort.

-Pain with endometriosis often disappears after the menopause, when the body stops producing oestrogen, however, in some cases symptoms may persist.
+Pain with endometriosis often disappears after the menopause, when the body stops producing oestrogen, however, in some cases, symptoms may persist.

 Where can endometriosis be found?